Every year thousands of families scrimp and save in hopes that they may get to take their family on one good vacation.

 We agree that it is always a plus to stay right by the attractions that you plan to visit but sometimes it is a little cheaper to stay in a different city not too far away.
 The rates may be cheaper and in some cases are located by other interesting attractions or historical sites you may not have considered.
 We chose to stay in Williamsburg, Virginia in a condo for our stay.
 While we don’t necessarily recommend this as we drove two and a half hours to go to DC each day, there are closer towns that also have some great culture.
-Depending on your stay you may want to break it up a bit as we did and do something local to another tow.
+Depending on your stay you may want to break it up a bit as we did and do something locally to another town.
 In our case, it was Colonial Williamsburg where they performed reenactments and then went to a fossil beach after.

-So we now have a place to sleep, what attractions and activities that we want to do when we get there and an idea of what kind of transportation will be the easiest.
+So we now have a place to sleep, what attractions and activities that we want to do when we get there, and an idea of what kind of transportation will be the easiest.
 Now one of our last steps to plan for is often the one that costs the most when traveling….keeping our bellies full when we’re traveling.
 While staying fed is a necessity is one of the most overlooked items when budgeting.
-We often find ourselves nickel and diming with stops at McDonald’s while road tripping or grabbing a bite to eat from the gas station.
+We often find ourselves nickel and diming with stops at McDonald’s while road-tripping or grabbing a bite to eat from the gas station.
 Next thing you know after a couple of days there is a sizable hole in your budget.
 The good news is there are ways to prevent this and plan ahead.
 In our family, we love good food and always want to experiment with trying different restaurants and cuisines when we can.
-This particular trip we knew this was not going to be an option.
+This particular trip we knew was not going to be an option.
 Here’s how we did it.
-This is another area you can save to make this a budget friendly vacation for the anyone.
+This is another area you can save to make this a budget-friendly vacation for anyone.